dodisoft-games/universe-documentation/working-in-universe-studio/uni-verse-interface/tools.md

 ---
 # Tools

-The Tools window provides quick access to essential project management and asset handling features.
+The Tools component provides quick access to essential project management and asset handling features.
 It contains four primary action buttons:

 ### Export Wizard
 Launches a step-by-step wizard that guides you through the process of exporting your game.